PeterAlaks/lyric-display-updates/README.md

 If you want to capture outputs from another PC on the same LAN:

 ⚠️ **Important:** All systems (the machine running LyricDisplay and the OBS/VMix machine) must be connected to the **same network** via LAN cable or Wi‑Fi.

+Note: Identify Your Router’s Gateway (Important) Routers don’t always use the same address — some use 192.168.0.1, others 192.168.1.1, 192.168.8.1, etc. You need to confirm yours before setting a static IP.

+To find it:
+Press Win + R then type: cmd, and press Enter
+Type: ipconfig
+Look for the line labelled “Default Gateway” — this is your router’s IP (for example 192.168.0.1 or 192.168.1.1).
+Use that exact address in the next step as your Default Gateway.

 1. **Assign a static IP** to the machine running LyricDisplay: